David Fajgenbaum

-David C. Fajgenbaum (born March 29, 1985) is an American immunologist and author who is currently an assistant professor at the Perelman School of Medicine of the University of Pennsylvania.
+David C. Fajgenbaum (born March 29, 1985) is an American immunology researcher and author who is currently an assistant professor at the Perelman School of Medicine of the University of Pennsylvania.
 He is most well known for his research into Castleman disease.

 Early life and education

-David C. Fajgenbaum was born and grew up in Raleigh, North Carolina, on March 29, 1985, to a physician father and stay at home mother.
+David C. Fajgenbaum was born on March 29, 1985, in Raleigh, North Carolina, to a physician father and stay at home mother.
 Fajgenbaum played football at Ravenscroft School and aspired to play college football growing up.

 He was recruited to Georgetown University to play football.
 Soon after arriving at college, his mother was diagnosed with glioblastoma.
 She died in October 2004.
 Fajgenbaum started Actively Moving Forward in memory of his mother to support other grieving college students at Georgetown.
 In 2005, Fajgenbaum co-founded Actively Moving Forward to support students on college campuses across the nation.

 He received a B.S. from Georgetown University and graduated Omicron Delta Kappa in 2007, M.Sc. from the University of Oxford, M.D. from the Perelman School of Medicine of the University of Pennsylvania, and M.B.A. from the Wharton School of the University of Pennsylvania.
 He volunteered as executive director of Actively Moving Forward Support Network during college and graduate school.
 While in graduate school, he married his wife Caitlin; the couple has two children.

 While in medical school, Fajgenbaum became critically ill with idiopathic multicentric Castleman disease.
 Following his third relapse in 2012, Fajgenbaum co-founded the Castleman Disease Collaborative Network and began conducting research into idiopathic multicentric Castleman disease.

 Research

 In 2015, Fajgenbaum joined the Perelman School of Medicine of the University of Pennsylvania as an assistant professor of medicine and associate director of the Orphan Disease Center, where he remains today.
 Fajgenbaum is the founding director of the Center for Cytokine Storm Treatment & Laboratory, which is focused on unlocking the unknowns of hyperinflammatory diseases and identifying novel treatments for these deadly conditions.

 Fajgenbaum has been a pioneer in the field of Castleman disease, most widely known for the identification of a new treatment approach.
 In 2014, he discovered increased mTOR signaling in idiopathic multicentric Castleman disease and began testing an mTOR inhibitor on himself to assess its efficiency.
 Fajgenbaum co-authored a review article on Cytokine Storm in the New England Journal of Medicine.

 In 2020, Fajgenbaum launched the CORONA Project to identify and advance the most promising treatments for COVID-19.

-In 2022, Fajgenbaum co-founded the nonprofit organization, Every Cure, whose mission is to unlock the full potential of approved medicines to treat every disease possible.
+In 2022, Fajgenbaum co-founded the nonprofit organization, Every Cure, whose mission is to save and improve lives by repurposing drugs.
 Fajgenbaum announced the launch of Every Cure at the Clinton Global Initiative.